grycap/oscar/docs/source/egi-integration.rst

 The OSCAR platform can be deployed on the EGI Federated Cloud resources through the `EC3 Portal <https://servproject.i3m.upv.es/ec3-ltos/index.php>`_ available in the `EGI Applications on Demand <https://www.egi.eu/services/applications-on-demand/>`_ service.

 The `EC3 Web Interface documentation <https://ec3.readthedocs.io/en/devel/ec3aas.html>`_ can be followed in order to deploy the platform.
-Remember to pick “OSCAR” as a Local Resource Management System.
+Remember to pick “OSCAR” as the Local Resource Management System (LRMS).

 .. image:: images/oscar-egi-ec3.png
    :scale: 60 %